American Sniper: Home media

-American Sniper was released on Blu-ray and DVD on May 19, 2015.
+American Sniper was released on Blu-ray and DVD on May 19, 2015 by Warner Home Video.

-Upon its first week of release on home media in the U.S., the film topped both the Nielsen VideoScan First Alert chart, which tracks overall disc sales, as well as the Blu-ray Disc sales chart in the week ending May 24, 2015.
+Upon its first week of release on home media in the United States, the film topped both the Nielsen VideoScan First Alert chart, which tracks overall disc sales, as well as the Blu-ray Disc sales chart in the week ending May 24, 2015.